ehanahamed/quizfreely/docs/dev/production/README.md

 Quizfreely's API (`/root/quizfreely/api/`, "quizfreely-api") runs on port `:8008`.
 See [api-setup.md](./api-setup.md)

-Caddy lets quizfreely-web and quizfreely-api be accessed from https://quizfreely.com and https://api.quizfreely.com with valid https.
+Caddy lets quizfreely-web be accessed from https://quizfreely.com with valid https.
 See [caddy-setup.md](./caddy-setup.md)

+Quizfreely Web proxies Quizfreely API's process on port `:8008` so that quizfreely-api can be accessed from `quizfreely.com/api/`

 Quizfreely's API connects to Quizfreely's PostgreSQL database to store all our data.
 See [api-setup.md](./api-setup.md) to setup the database (and api).
 See [db.md](./db.md) to manage the database.